 New clients often have questions about our services and procedures.
-We have tried to address the most frequently asked doggy daycare questions.
+We have tried to address the most frequently asked doggy daycare questions here, but please don’t hesitate to reach out to staff with any additional questions.

 What are your business hours?